jsha/acme/draft-ietf-acme-acme.md

 and the current contents of the account object.

 Once an account is deactivated, the server MUST NOT accept further requests authorized by that account's key.
-It is up to server policy how long to retain data related to that account, whether to revoke certificates issued by that account, and whether to send email to that account's contacts.
 ACME does not provide a way to reactivate a deactivated account.

+The server MUST NOT automatically revoke certificates as a result of account deactivation.

 ## Applying for Certificate Issuance